xPolydeuces/programming-notes/web/html.md

 ## Text Content

-You can add text to your page using the following elements:
+There are several ways to format text in HTMl.
+Here are the most commonly used elements:
 * `<p>`: Defines a paragraph of text
 * `<h1>` to `<h6>`: Defines headings of different levels
 * `<strong>`: Defines text of strong importance.
 Browsers usually display it in bold font.
 If we wanted to create bold text without greater importance, we can use `<b>` instead.